•

 How and when should I pay the author page charges?

-You will be invoiced upon article acceptance and will need to pay the page charges according to journal policies within a month of invoicing.
+You will be invoiced upon article acceptance and will need to pay the page charges within a month of invoicing.
 Once the invoice is paid and the author bios (see above) are received, the production on your accepted article will begin.
 No page charge waivers or discounts will be considered after article submission to the manuscript system or after publication.
 It is the corresponding author's responsibility to contact the journal at with any questions about invoicing and payment.

 The author agreement to pay the page charges upon article acceptance is included in the Author Submission Agreement that you completed during the initial submission of your manuscript.
-It is also in the mandatory cover letter template upon initial submission.
+It is also in the mandatory cover letter form upon initial submission.
 All submissions, including invited articles for special topic issues, incur full page charges unless arrangements are made in writing through a waiver or discount awarded by the editor-in-chief prior to initial submission.

 How long until my accepted article is published?